 The event will be held at the Vienna International Centre (VIC), where the IAEA's Headquarters are located.
-It will take place in Room M6, M Building.
 Participants must make their own travel and accommodation arrangements.

 General information on the VIC and other practical details, such as a list of hotels offering a reduced rate for IAEA participants, are listed on the following IAEA web page: http://www-pub.iaea.org/iaeaevents/GeneralInfo/Guide/VIC.